M&A Advisory for B2B SaaS with $2-20M ARR

 (in parallel w/ the previous)

 Using our proprietary systems (yes there is AI involved..) we identify 100-150 potential acquirers.
+We also rely on your knowledge of your niche to identify additional strategic buyers.

 (3-6 weeks)

 We then market to our target list, initially with the no-name teaser, and then once under NDA distribute the CIM and financial package.
+Typically takes 4 weeks.
+Not much required from you here.

 (last 1-2 weeks of go to market)

+A subset of buyers will be interested enough to meet you.
+We coordinate those meetings - usually over 1-2 weeks.
 Sometimes, if there is a lot of interest we do an intermediate IOI (indication of interest) step prior to management meetings to keep those a manageable number.

-LOI deadline
+LOI DEADLINE

 (at the end of go to market)

-This adds competitive pressure and also helps focus strategic buyers on the opportunity at hand, otherwise strategic buyers can take an inordinately long time to get anything on the table..
+Once we have a gauge of interest, we set a deadline and push buyers towards it.
+This adds competitive pressure and also helps focus strategic buyers on the opportunity at hand, otherwise strategic buyers can take an inordinately long time to get anything on the table.

 (typically 45-90 days, sometimes longer)

-Once you've picked the best offer, you typically sign a no-shop/exclusivity clause with the buyer during which time the buyer will deep diver on your business.
+Once you've picked the best offer, you typically sign a no-shop/exclusivity clause with the buyer during which time the buyer will deep dive on your business.
+This often involves outside consultants such as KPMG, EY doing a Quality of Earnings analysis, etc.

-..and depending on how you wanted to structure the deal, you may now be working for the acquirer (another reason to have us in your corner being bad cops during this whole thing :)
+Money in the bank! ..and depending on how you wanted to structure the deal, you may now be working for the acquirer (another reason to have us in your corner being bad cops during this whole thing :)